AKloc/BookNotes/Technical/Designing Data-Intensive Applications.md

 			- "Latency" is the time a request is waiting to be handled.
 			- Response time should be thought of as a distribution of values, not a single. **Use percentiles**, like the median at p50.
 Also look at how bad outliers are in the p95-99 areas, aka "tail latencies".
 Percentiles are good to use for SLAs / SLOs (Service Level Objectives) anyhow.
 		- How to cope with load?
-			- Scale up (add CPU
+			- Scale up (get better hardware)
+			- Scale out (get more hardware and distribute load, aka "shared-nothing architecture").
+			- Usually good plans end up doing a mix of both.
+			- "Elastic":
 	- Maintainability